-A considerable portion of the state's privately owned forest land is not enrolled under a forest tax law.
-Of the approximately 10 million acres of forest land in private ownership, only about 31% is enrolled under the forest tax laws.
-Some of the 69% non-enrolled land is likely being used to grow a merchantable timber crop.
-Information is not available to determine why those owners have not enrolled their land under the programs given the substantial reduction in taxes they would obtain by doing so.
+Despite the recent growth in participation in the special forest tax law programs, a significant portion of privately owned forest land is not enrolled under a forest tax law.
+Based on an estimated 10 million acres of forest land in private ownership, only about 32% is enrolled under the forest tax laws.
+It is likely that some of the 68% of forest land not enrolled is being used to grow a merchantable timber crop.
+Information is not available to determine why those owners have not enrolled their land under the programs given the substantial reduction in taxes they could obtain by doing so.